• Skip to primary navigation

 Camping at Dinosaur Provincial Park is open year-round and the campsite is maintained by Alberta Parks.
 Keep in mind that peak season (July and August) is incredibly busy and there is no overflow area for camping, so campsites are available by reservation only during the summer season through Alberta Parks either online or by phone.
 From October to April, sites are first-come-first-served and no reservation is required.

 There are over 120 RV and tent-friendly sites at the Dinosaur Provincial Park campground.
 These include un-serviced, power hook-ups, and pull-through options.
-In addition, campers also get access to a fast-food concession, pit/vault toilets, playground, showers, and laundry facility.
+In addition, campers also get access to a fast-food concession, pit/vault toilets, a playground, showers, and a laundry facility.
 (Need an RV?
 Check out our guide to RV rentals in Alberta.)

 From October to April, select campsites are available for the fall/winter season on a first-come, first-served basis.
 However keep in mind that firewood sales, concession, showers, and flush toilets are only available until early October.